yota-na/AttractingContributors/README.md

-# Please indicate your favourite places to eat near NAIST.
+# What's your favorite movie?

 # List of place
-- mamemame saisai
-- Gusto
+・Spider-Man
+・Harry Potter
+・The Terminator
+・Back to the Future
+・Your Name